Jonathan Hunt (New Zealand politician): Early life

 Hunt was born in Lower Hutt, but grew up in Palmerston North.
 He had a twin brother, David, who died four days after they were born.
 Hunt's father was a child welfare officer, reassigned to the Manawatu in 1942.
 Hunt was educated at Palmerston North Boys' High School and later Auckland Grammar School; later he enrolled at the University of Auckland, where he gained a BA (Hons) degree in history.

 In 1958, Hunt was elected editor of the Auckland University Students' Association's (AUSA) Craccum magazine for the 1959 year.
 While at University Hunt is also credited with founding the Princes Street Labour branch.
 He was a 'radio quiz kid' and in 1963 he toured South-East Asia with a Rotary group of Young New Zealanders.

 After graduating, Hunt became a History, English and Latin teacher from 1961 to 1966 at Kelston Boys High School in West Auckland where he also coached cricket.
 He was then a university tutor.
-Hunt also has a long-standing relationship with the Department of Political Studies at the University, which for many years has collected and archived Hunt's personal and professional papers.
+Hunt also had a long-standing relationship with the Department of Political Studies at the University, which for many years has collected and archived Hunt's personal and professional papers.
 Hunt lived in Karekare on Auckland's west coast and he was well known for his passionate interest in the sport of cricket.
 He was the secretary of the Auckland Secondary Schools' Cricket Association.